 Our very hardworking little non-profit company functions on a tight budget made possible by the selfless volunteer work performed by our principals, company members, and board.
 We’ve been working with SOURCE - consultants whose research shows that theatre companies of our similar size and demographics have seen revenues rise by as much as 400% when they were able to secure a permanent performance space.
 This sounds a little crazy until you think back to the opportunities we listed above which are not available or are severely curtailed when a company has to move around or share a space as a secondary user.
 We want to be able to offer so much more to you our patrons and our community!

-Please, as we come to the end of the tax year and you are considering your tax-deductible giving, we hope you will decide to donate to Ophelia’s Jump.
+Please, if you are considering your tax-deductible giving, we hope you will decide to donate to Ophelia’s Jump.
 Your donation will not only support artists and theatre at a time when our society needs the empathy and consideration of alternate perspectives that theatre engenders, but because we are such a small company, every dollar you give will make a huge difference for us.
 Every dollar will go directly to opening those doors to our new home.

 Be the key!
 Donate today!